margowang1108/MargoWang/README.md

 # Margo's Github Profile 👋

 Hi there!
 This is Margo Yiguo Wang.
-I am a Business Analytics student and an aspiring Data Scientist.
+I am a Business Analytics graduate student at USC, and I am an aspiring Data Scientist.
 My home is in Changsha, China.
 I am currently living in Los Angeles, California.
 I speak Mandarin 🇨🇳 and English 🇺🇸.

 * 🌱 I’m currently studying Business Analytics at the University of Southern California
 * 📫 How to reach me: yiguowan@usc.edu